Surrogacy in Canada

 - Permanent Resident and Canadian Citizen

 - Between the age range of 21 to 49

-- BMI of less than 35 (up to 40, depending on the clinic, if no metabolic problems, such as diabetes, high blood pressure, etc., are present).
+- BMI of less than 35 (up to 40, depending on the surrogacy clinic in Canada, if no metabolic problems, such as diabetes, high blood pressure, etc., are present).